 Turkey’s geographical location between Europe and Asia means it has been a crossroads of civilisations for thousands of years.
 Turkey has seen incredible civilisations, empires and people which have left their mark widespread across this magical country.
 From popular Ephesus, to the famous site of ancient Troy, all the way to recently discovered sites such as Aphrodisias and Assos, with its theatre overlooking the Mediterranean Sea.
 To stand amongst the ruins of these ancient civilisations is a feeling like no other, and in some of these locations, it is likely that you will have them all to yourself.

 Here’s just 10 ancient sites to visit in Turkey.
 We’ve visited them all and can vouch for each and every one of them for their uniqueness, historical significance and how truly awe-inspired we were.
-So apply for your Turkey visa, book your flight and be ready to be marvelled by this incredible country.
+So apply for your Turkey visa, book your flight with Turkish Airlines and be ready to be marvelled by this incredible country.

 Most people know the ancient site of Troy from the blockbuster film starring Brad Pitt!
 What most people don’t know is that Troy is famous for an outstanding 46 levels of occupation from 3000 BCE to 400 CE!
 The first civilisation began in the Bronze Age when Troy seems to have been a flourishing mercantile city and it is really interesting that whilst Troy was once a harbour city, the site now lies 3 miles inland from the coast!